yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 const fetchLSItem = (itemName) => window.localStorage.getItem(itemName);
 const setLSItem = (itemName, value) => window.localStorage.setItem(itemName, value);
 ```

+> Note: normally we would want to check if `window` and `localstorage` are defined before calling these methods, but for simplicity, we are ignoring that here.

 Using these two methods, we can get the value of the saved `localstorage` item, and also update it by name.